lrspeiser/sigmagravity/README.md

 g_{\rm eff}(\mathbf{x}) = g_{\rm bar}(\mathbf{x})\,[1 + K(\mathbf{x})]
 $$

 follows from a stationary‑phase reduction of the gravitational path integral, identifying $K$ with the normalized net effect of near‑stationary families around the classical geometry.
 The existence of a causal coherence length $\ell_0=c\,\tau_{\rm collapse}$ is likewise part of the derivation.
 The explicit envelope $C(R)$ above is phenomenological but principled: it arises as the Burr‑XII survival function of a Gamma–Weibull superstatistical mixture, a standard model for heterogeneous decoherence rates, here repurposed for gravitational coherence (Appendix C).
 Axisymmetry with $K=K(R)$ guarantees a conservative (curl‑free) effective field; ring‑geometry integrals reduce exactly to complete elliptic integrals (Appendix B), ensuring that the kernel can be carried through galactic and cluster calculations with analytic control.
 Finally, Solar‑System constraints are satisfied by construction because $K\to 0$ rapidly for $R\ll\ell_0$.
-The small set of hyper‑parameters $\{A,\ell_0,p,n_{\rm coh}\}$ is then calibrated once per observational domain (disks; clusters) and frozen for prediction, yielding competitive performance on RAR and strong‑lensing tests without per‑system retuning.
+The small set of hyper‑parameters $\{A,\ell_0,p,n_{\rm coh}\}$ is then calibrated once per observational domain (disks; clusters) and frozen for suggestion, yielding competitive performance on RAR and strong‑lensing tests without per‑system retuning.

 ### Key equations (for reference in the main text)